Intruder attacks Pelosi's husband, calling, 'Where is Nancy' - KESQ

 Investigators believe the intruder gained entry to the home in the upscale Pacific Heights neighborhood by breaking through glass-paneled doors, according to two people familiar with the situation.

-Inside, police discovered the suspect DePape and Paul Pelosi struggling over a hammer, Scott said.
+Inside, police discovered the 42-year-old suspect, David DePape, and Paul Pelosi struggling over a hammer, Scott said.
 DePape yanked the hammer from Pelosi and began beating him with it before being subdued by offices and arrested, Scott said.
-The FBI and Capitol Police are also part of the joint investigation.

-The speaker who had returned to Washington this week after being abroad and had been scheduled to appear with Vice President Kamala Harris at a fundraising event Saturday night for the LGBTQ group Human Rights Campaign.
+The speaker was in Washington, where she had just returned this week after being abroad, and had been scheduled to appear with Vice President Kamala Harris at a fundraising event Saturday night for the LGBTQ group Human Rights Campaign.
 Pelosi canceled her appearance.

 Paul Pelosi’s condition was not immediately available, but Speaker Pelosi’s office has said he would recover.

+DePape was arrested on charges of attempted murder, elder abuse and burglary.

-An address listed for DePape in the Bay Area college town of Berkeley led to a post box at a UPS Store.
+An address listed for him in the Bay Area college town of Berkeley led to a post box at a UPS Store.

 Gene DePape, the suspect’s stepfather, said the suspect lived with him in Canada until he was 14 and was a quiet boy.